Want to speak to someone? Call us on (02) 4921 5000

 If you are ready to make this change, the University of Newcastle can offer you a highly-regarded advanced teaching program that can have you teaching within two years.

 The Master of Teaching (Secondary) will develop the knowledge, skills and dispositions you need for a successful career in teaching.
-You will be ready to walk into the classroom with confidence following the 60 days of professional experience integrated into the program.
+You will be ready to walk into the classroom with confidence thanks to our focus on Quality Teaching, the 60 days of formal professional experience and the many opportunities for contact with our partner schools integrated within the program.

 To find out more about what you will study, visit the 'Study' tab.